CASC supports an interdisciplinary and sustainable arts sector.

 Claudia is a strong believer in cooperation and collaboration looking to create value and synergy for all stakeholders involved.
 Her fascination lies around creating strategic and sustainable collaborations within the cultural sector connecting with what fits and is possible for the diverse stakeholders.
 Claudia is challenged by impossibilities which makes her reach unexpected goals.

-Claudia works for Theater aan het Vrijthof and De Nederlandse Dansdagen.
+Claudia works as a freelance marketing professional and is head of marketing for De Nederlandse Dansdagen.
 From 2014 to 2019 she was marketeer at Nederlands Dans Theater (NDT) where she developed both marketing as well as digital strategies.

 Photo: Michal Meszaros